gepetos-ai/.github/README.md

 - Real-Time Voice Processing
 - Background Workers
 - AI-powered Decision Making
+- Event-driven Automation
 - Cloud-native Infrastructure
-- Event-driven Automation
+- Omnichannel Communication Workflows

-CallGen is built to support organizations that need reliable, scalable, and intelligent communication systems.
+CallGen is built for organizations that need reliable, scalable, and intelligent communication systems capable of integrating with real operational processes.

 ---

 ## Engineering Principles

-Our engineering culture is guided by principles that prioritize long-term reliability, security, and scalability.
+Our engineering culture is guided by principles that prioritize long-term reliability, security, scalability, and maintainability.

 ### Security by Design

 Security is considered from the first architectural decision.
-Authentication, authorization, data protection, auditability, and access control are treated as core platform requirements.
+Authentication, authorization, data protection, auditability, access control, and environment separation are treated as core platform requirements.

 ### Cloud Native